Aigerim Tazhi: Critical reception

 Elmira Elvazova writes in The Massachusetts Review, "Tazhi’s poetry is one of a reversal of roles, a depersonalized narrative, built from a heightened observational sense and attunement to the outer world that dramatizes the inner landscape, where phenomenal imagery accrues, where roles, sensations, and images are always changing, metamorphosing, as the angle of the sun shifts. [...]
-For a debut poetry collection, Aigerim Tazhi’s Paper-Thin Skin is a work of stunning originality."
+Aigerim Tazhi’s Paper-Thin Skin is a work of stunning originality."

 Alison Mandaville of World Literature Today writes, "Tazhi’s poetry is a music that explores our shared borders as spaces of opportunity, for the possibility of creating “an imagined world: one that absorbs music from the outside, / and will not preserve the borders / of an internal country."

 Aleksey Alekhin of Arion writes, "Aigerim Tazhi’s poetic thinking is laconic, but in a few lines of rhyming or free verse she manages to fit a considerable world.
 Distinguished at first by sharply noticed material detail, sketching, gesture, this world is turned back to the reader with its own psychological and even metaphysical essence."

 Galina Klimova of Druzhba Narodov writes, "Conversation, prayer, meditation + a fulcrum – sometimes in rhyme, sometimes with assonance.
 But what is stronger and more dependable is her rhythm.
 In her poems there is a great deal of room for all the details of time, places and events which are explained simply and confidently without forced pathos and ambiguous innuendoes."

 Timothy Walsh of Rain Taxi Review writes, "Tazhi’s poems are strikingly imagistic, her syntax shorn of unnecessary appendages.
 By steering clear of any narrative thread or conceptual utterance, they seem like pure instants of perception."

 Honors and awards

-Tazhi has received multiple literary prizes in Kazakhstan and Russia.
+Tazhi has received multiple international literary prizes.
 She won the International Literary Steps Prize in poetry (Moscow, 2003).
-In 2011, she was a finalist for the Russian Debut Prize (Moscow) in Poetry.
-In 2016, Tazhi's poetry, translated by Kates, was awarded a National Endowment for the Arts (NEA) Fellowship.
+In 2011, she was a finalist for the International Debut Prize (Moscow) in Poetry.
+Twice she was the Laureate for the International Shabyt Festival (Astana).
+In 2016, her poetry book manuscript was awarded a National Endowment for the Arts (NEA) Fellowship.

 In 2019, Tazhi was included in the prize list of the International Literary Poetry Prize (Moscow).
 Later that year, Tazhi became a finalist of the International Literary Voloshin Contest (Moscow).
 Her book Paper-Thin Skin was awarded The Käpylä Translation Prize, and World Literature Today included the book to the list of the Most Notable Translations of 2019.